Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

 The pigeonhole principle states that if there are k+1 or more objects to be placed in only k boxes, then there will be at least one box containing two or more objects.
-This principle can be applied to various scenarios, such as drawing five cards from a standard deck of 52 cards, where at least two of them must be of the same suit.
-Another example is selecting seven countries at random, where at least two are in the same continent.
+This principle can be applied to various scenarios, such as drawing cards from a deck, selecting students for a class, or choosing countries randomly.
+In the context of card selection, if five cards are drawn from a standard 52-card deck, there is at least a 50% chance that two of them share the same suit (k+1 = 5 and k = 4).
+Similarly, if there are more than 367 students in a class, at least two of them will share a birthday.
 The generalized pigeonhole principle states that if there are n objects to be placed in k boxes, then at least one box contains n/k objects.
-To prove this, a proof by contradiction can be used, but it goes beyond the scope of this topic.
-A further example demonstrates how the generalized pigeonhole principle works: selecting 16 cards from a standard deck of 52 cards guarantees that five cards are from the same suit.
-The number of cards needed to guarantee this result is at least 17, as n/4 = 5.
-By applying the pigeonhole principle and its generalization, we can solve problems involving distribution and probability.
+To prove this, proof by contradiction can be used.
+An example demonstrating the application of the generalized pigeonhole principle is selecting cards from a deck to guarantee that five cards share the same suit; it requires at least 17 cards (n = 17 and k = 4).
+By understanding the pigeonhole principle, one can better grasp various combinatorial concepts and apply them to real-world scenarios.

 ---

 ### The Pigeonhole Principle – examples part 1 Video• .
 Duration: 4 minutes 4 min

-Here is a summary of the text in 8 sentences, preserving key information:
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-The pigeonhole principle states that if there are n objects placed into m containers with the condition that n > m, then at least one container must contain more than one object.
-This principle can be applied to various scenarios, such as selecting integers from a set and finding at least two with the same remainder when divided by 3 (Example 1).
-In this example, we have four integers (n=4) placed into three boxes (m=3), ensuring that at least two integers share the same remainder.
-The generalized pigeonhole principle states that for n = k*2 + 1 integers, divided by k, there will be at least one box with more than one object (Example 2).
-For this example, we need to select five balls from a bag containing seven blue and four red balls to guarantee three of the same color are selected.
-This is equivalent to solving the equation x/2 = 3 for x, which yields x = 5 as the minimum number of balls required.
-In a third scenario (Example 3), we demonstrate that selecting five integers from 1-8 will ensure at least two of those integers add up to 9 by categorizing pairs into four boxes.
-Finally, in Example 4, we show that if there are n people in a room where every two individuals are friends or not, then there will be at least two people with the same number of friends (0, 1, 2, 3, or n-2).
+The pigeonhole principle states that if n items are put into m containers with n > m, then at least one container must contain more than one item.
+In the context of remainders when divided by 3, this can be applied to show that among four integers, there will be at least two with the same remainder when divided by 3.
+The generalized pigeonhole principle states that for k objects and n boxes, if k > n, then at least one box must contain more than one object.
+This was demonstrated in an example where seven blue balls and four red balls were selected from a bag, showing that five balls would guarantee three of the same color among the selected balls.
+The principle can also be applied to finding the minimum number of integers needed to ensure certain conditions are met, such as selecting five integers from 1-8 that will guarantee at least two adding up to 9.
+In a social context, the pigeonhole principle can be used to demonstrate that in a room with n people, there will be at least two people with the same number of friends.
+The possibilities for the number of friends an individual can have are limited and can be categorized into six possible values: -1, 0, 1, 2, 3, or n-2.
+In all cases, the pigeonhole principle ensures that there will be at least one person sharing a box with another person having the same number of friends.

+Note: I did not include any technical details, formulae, or links as they were not explicitly mentioned in the summary and were already implied by the text.

 ---

 ### The Pigeonhole Principle – examples part 2 Video• .
 Duration: 3 minutes 3 min

-Here is a summary of the text in 8 sentences, preserving key information:
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-The pigeonhole principle states that if there are n containers (pigeonholes) and n + 1 items (pigeons), then at least one container must contain more than one item.
-In this video, we will explore examples of this principle using a set containing numbers from 1 to 11.
-When selecting seven distinct numbers from the set, we can prove that there are two numbers whose sum is equal to 12 by dividing the range into six pairs (pigeonholes) and assigning each number to a pair based on its value.
-The video provides an example where selecting 11 integers from the set containing 1-20 results in two numbers with a difference of 2, demonstrating that there are at least two numbers whose sum is equal to 12.
-Another example demonstrates that among 100 people, there must be at least 9 who were born in the same month using the generalized pigeonhole principle.
-The number of boxes (months) is 12, and the ceiling of 100 divided by 12 is 9, indicating that at least one box contains at least 9 people.
-These examples illustrate the application of the pigeonhole principle to various problems, including finding pairs with specific sums or differences.
+The pigeonhole principle states that if there are more objects (pigeons) than containers (holes), then at least one container must contain more than one object.
+To demonstrate this, consider selecting 7 distinct numbers from a set of 1-11.
+By placing each number in a "pigeonhole" corresponding to its sum with another number equal to 12, we can show that there are two numbers whose sum is 12.
+Similarly, for a set of 1-20 and selecting 11 integers, we can place each pair of numbers in a "pigeonhole" differing by 2, ensuring at least one pigeonhole contains two pigeons.
+The generalized pigeonhole principle can be applied to any number of objects and containers, stating that if there are more objects than containers, then at least one container must contain more than one object.
+For example, among 100 people, we can apply this principle by considering each month as a "box" and dividing the population into 12 boxes, ensuring that at least one box contains at least ⌈100/12⌉ = 9 people born in the same month.
+This demonstrates that with more objects than containers, there must be overlap or sharing between at least two containers.
+The pigeonhole principle is a useful tool for solving problems involving partitioning and distribution of objects into distinct groups.

+Note: I did not include links as they were not present in the original text.
+Also, I did not include any calculations or formulae that were not explicitly mentioned in the text.

 ---

 ### The Pigeonhole Principle Reading• .
 Duration: 1 hour 1h

 There is no text provided for me to summarize.
-The text appears to be a list of resources and instructions related to learning about the Pigeonhole Principle and counting principles, but it does not contain any substantive information or key concepts to summarize.
-If you provide the actual text, I would be happy to assist you in summarizing it in 8 sentences, preserving all relevant details and technical information.
+The given text appears to be a course syllabus or reading list with recommendations for students to follow in order to understand key concepts related to counting principles, inclusion-exclusion, and the Pigeonhole Principle.
+However, it does not contain any specific information, formulae, links, or technical details that I can summarize.

+If you could provide the actual text, I would be happy to assist you in summarizing it into 8 sentences while preserving all key information, formulae, links, and technical details.

 ---

 ### Week 5 exercises Reading• .
 Duration: 1 hour 1h

-Here is a summary of the text in 8 sentences, preserving all key information, formulae, links, and technical details:
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-The Pigeonhole Principle states that if you have n pigeonholes (or containers) and more than n pigeons (or items), then at least one pigeonhole must contain more than one item.
-The principle can be applied to various scenarios, such as selecting balls from a bowl or students in a class.
-In the first scenario, a woman selects balls at random without looking at them from a bowl containing 10 red balls and 10 blue balls.
-To guarantee having at least three balls of the same color, she needs to select at least 4 balls (2 red + 1 blue or 3 blue).
-Similarly, to ensure getting at least three blue balls, she must select at least 5 balls (3 blue + 1 red or 4 blue and 1 more blue).
-The principle can also be applied to finding pairs of integers with a sum of 11 when selecting seven integers from the first 10 positive integers.
-With this scenario, there must be at least two pairs of integers that sum up to 11 (e.g., 3 + 8 = 11 or 5 + 6 = 11).
-Additionally, applying the principle to a class of 30 students shows that at least two have last names starting with the same letter.
-Finally, when there are nine students in a small college class, it is guaranteed that the class has at least five male students or at least five female students using the principle.
+The Pigeonhole Principle states that if n items are put into m containers, with n > m, then at least one container must contain more than one item.
+To apply this principle to real-world problems, practice exercises can be attempted to test knowledge and identify areas for additional study.
+In a bowl containing 10 red balls and 10 blue balls, selecting at least 3 balls guarantees having at least 3 balls of the same color, and selecting at least 6 balls ensures having at least 3 blue balls.
+When seven integers are selected from the first 10 positive integers, there must be at least two pairs of these integers with a sum of 11.
+In a class of 30 students, there must be at least two students whose last names begin with the same letter.
+A class of nine students must have at least five male students or at least five female students to guarantee this condition.
+Furthermore, a class of nine students must also have at least three male students or at least seven female students to satisfy this requirement.
+The Pigeonhole Principle can be used to solve various problems involving probability and combinatorics, making it an essential tool for further study and practice.

 ---

 ### Week 5 exercises hints and tips Reading• .
 Duration: 10 minutes 10 min

-Unfortunately, the provided text does not contain any actual information or key concepts about a specific topic.
-It appears to be a list of lesson titles, video durations, practice assignments, discussion prompts, and reading materials for an educational course.

-If you could provide more context or clarify what topic this text is related to (e.g., mathematics, computer science), I would be happy to assist you in summarizing the key information and findings.
+Lesson 3.0 Introduction Lesson 3.1 Counting Lesson 3.2 The Pigeonhole Principle Video: Video The Pigeonhole Principle .
+Duration: 3 minutes 3 min Video: Video The Pigeonhole Principle – examples part 1 .
+Duration: 4 minutes 4 min Video: Video The Pigeonhole Principle – examples part 2 .
+Duration: 3 minutes 3 min Practice Assignment: Use the Pigeonhole Principle .
+Duration: 25 minutes 25 min Discussion Prompt: Think of an example ....

 ---